tweag/ormolu/DESIGN.md

 1. write it on one line, or
 2. write it on two lines or more.

-If (1), then everything is kept one line.
+If (1), then everything is kept in one line.
 If (2), i.e. a line break appears somewhere in the concrete syntax tree (CST), then additional line breaks are introduced everywhere possible in parent nodes, *but not in any sibling or children nodes*.